abhaykumarPS/arm-learning-paths/content/learning-paths/server-and-cloud/spark/spark_deployment.md

  Once you’ve typed/pasted this code in your config file, press Esc to stop inserting.
 Then type a colon : and then type wq to write and quit the editor.

 ## Configure spark by Ansible
+Using a text editor, save the code below to in a file called `spark.yaml`.
+It will install the Spark and the required dependencies.
+This is the YAML file for the Ansible playbook.
 ```console
 ---
 - name: spark config